Original Prusa MK3S 3D Printer Review

 Power Loss Recovery

 The power supply unit of the Prusa Mk3S has a special board attached to detect when there is a sudden power cut.
 This allows the printer to save its current print state and resume printing when power is restored.
-While this is a useful feature on paper, in reality, if a power outage lasts longer than 10 minutes, we found that the print detaches from the build plate due to the heated bed cooling.
+While this is a useful feature on paper, in reality, if a power outage lasts longer than 10 minutes, we found that the print detaches from the build plate anyway due to the heated bed cooling.

 TMC Silent Stepper Drivers and Noctua Fan